olepoeschl/NQueensFAF/README.md

 ## 1.1 How to contribute
-Although the client is working just fine, we are still developing it.<br> __PLEASE CHECK FOR UPDATES__ from time to time, until updates will be fetched automatically (coming soon).<br>
+Although the client is working just fine, we are still developing it.<br> __Please check for updates__ from time to time, until updates will be fetched automatically (coming soon).<br>
 Latest version: 0.0.1 (link below).
+(next version will probably not be released before the end of 2024)

 ### Windows
 Download and install the [Windows Client](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueens-client-0.0.1.exe).
 After that, just double click the desktop icon - the rest is self